KMHoodlet/Diceware/README.md

 ## Upcoming Features
 * 1.)
 Allow for the user to dictate a specific list to use.
 * 2.)
 Offer to pull down lists from pre-configured locations.
 * 3.)
-Allow for the use of multiple lists, with words randomlyselected from each list provided.
+Allow for the use of multiple lists, with words randomly selected from each list provided.